 Your options for repellents change depending on your reasons for being outside and the duration.
 Generally, repellents don't control or eradicate pests but rather lessen their presence in your yard.
 Coils, incense, and candles are most effective when placed near people, whereas misting systems and barrier sprays can offer full-yard coverage.
 When applied to the skin, personal repellents and lotions employ scents and chemicals to ward off mosquitoes.

 Where should you place a mosquito repellent in your yard?

-For best results, place one candle, coil, and incense stick every 10 feet, their maximum coverage range.
+For best results, place one candle, coil, or incense stick every 10 feet, their maximum coverage range.
 For small deck gatherings and barbecuing, one may suffice.
-All these produce smoke, so place them away from where people are sitting, and keep wind direction in mind.
+All of these produce smoke, so place them away from where people are sitting, and keep wind direction in mind.
 To allow time for effective coverage, deploy barrier sprays and misting before using a space.

 How often should you use a mosquito repellent for yards?

-Anytime you plan on enjoying your outside space on a warm evening is appropriate for using a candle, coil, or stick.
+Any time you plan on enjoying your outside space on a warm evening is appropriate for using a candle, coil, or stick.
 Employ barrier sprays and misting prior to an event.
 Personal repellents are great options when you are unsure of mosquito intensity.
 You can apply most personal repellents safely throughout the day.
 Always read labels thoroughly to ensure you use the product as intended and as safely as possible.

 Why Trust The Spruce?

 This article was written by Amanda Rose Newton, an entomologist who contributes to The Spruce as a freelance writer and garden reviewer.
 She personally tested the products to advise those with different needs, yards, and values on pest control.

 To compile her recommendations, Newton tested each product three times, on different evenings.
 She also considered the difficulty in application/setup, positioning, and tested the claimed ranges.
 In addition, she wore or took repellents to various locations and outings to test feasibility of use and storage.